Seville City - Copa Bars

 © Michelle Chaplow Open air bars in the Plaza de San Francisco, Sevilla

-At night in summer, when the temperature doesn't dip below 30 deg C even after dark, the coolest places are either by the river or up on a roof terrace to catch the slightest breeze.
-In fact, many rooftop bars stay open all year round, offering a chic atmosphere, great views, and sometimes live music too.
+At night in summer, when the temperature doesn't dip below 30 deg C even after dark, the coolest places are either by the river or up on a rooftop terrace to catch the slightest breeze.
+In fact, many rooftop bars stay open all year round, offering a chic atmosphere, great views, light meals, and sometimes live music too (Puravida has year-round performances).
+Note that some hotel roof terrace bars have policies of not allowing children, except those of guests staying in the hotel - you should call to check in advance.

 Booking.com